Mekong: Fisheries

 Aquatic biodiversity in the Mekong River system is the second highest in the world after the Amazon.

 The Mekong boasts the most concentrated biodiversity per hectare of any river.
 The largest recorded freshwater fish, a 300 kg giant freshwater stingray in 2022 and previously a 293 kg Mekong giant catfish in 2005, were both caught in the Mekong River.

 The commercially valuable fish species in the Mekong are generally divided between "black fish", which inhabit low oxygen, slow moving, shallow waters, and "white fish", which inhabit well oxygenated, fast moving, deeper waters.
 People living within the Mekong River system generate many other sources of food and income from what are often termed "other aquatic animals" (OAAs) such as freshwater crabs, shrimp, snakes, turtles, and frogs.

 OAAs account for about 20% of the total Mekong catch.
 When fisheries are discussed, catches are typically divided between the wild capture fishery (i.e., fish and other aquatic animals caught in their natural habitat), and aquaculture (fish reared under controlled conditions).
 Wild capture fisheries play the most important role in supporting livelihoods.
 Wild capture fisheries are largely open access fisheries, which poor rural people can access for food and income.

-Broadly, there are three types of fish habitats in the Mekong: i) the river, including all the main tributaries, rivers in the major flood zone, and the Tonle Sap, which altogether yield about 30% of wild catch landings; ii) rain-fed wetlands outside the river-floodplain zone, including mainly rice paddies in formerly forested areas and usually inundated to about 50 cm, yielding about 66% of wild catch landings; and iii) large water bodies outside the flood zone, including canals and reservoirs yielding about 4% of wild catch landings.
+Broadly, there are three types of fish habitats in the Mekong: i) the river, including all the main tributaries, rivers in the major flood zone, and the Tonlé Sap, which altogether yield about 30% of wild catch landings; ii) rain-fed wetlands outside the river-floodplain zone, including mainly rice paddies in formerly forested areas and usually inundated to about 50 cm, yielding about 66% of wild catch landings; and iii) large water bodies outside the flood zone, including canals and reservoirs yielding about 4% of wild catch landings.

 The Mekong Basin has one of the world's largest and most productive inland fisheries.
 An estimated two million tonnes of fish are landed a year, in addition to almost 500,000 tonnes of other aquatic animals.
 Aquaculture yields about two million tonnes of fish a year.
 Hence, the lower Mekong basin yields about 4.5 million tonnes of fish and aquatic products annually.
 The total economic value of the fishery is between US$3.9 and US$7 billion a year.
 Wild capture fisheries alone have been valued at US$2 billion a year.
 This value increases considerably when the multiplier effect is included, but estimates vary widely.